cpu/vexation/site/content/blog/pe-infector-basics/index.md

 # Objectives

-The first objective of a file infector is to add its own code to another file.
+The first objective of a file infector virus is to add its own code to another file.
 In my case the files will be executables.
 The second objective of a file infector is to make sure the newly added virus code is run in addition to the original executable code.
 If the virus code isn't run it can't propagate to new executables.
 If the original executable code isn't run then the virus broke the program it infected and will probably be detected before spreading very far.

 To make things manageable I started by focusing on the first objective: adding code to another executable.
 I prefer to work in small chunks where possible so I chose to break the task up as follows: